tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ### Definitions & needed features

 #### Judging party [judge]
-The judging party is a neutral (not affiliated with any player) entity whose responsability is to maintain order in the game and make sure nobody is able to cheat and that, to the extent of its knowledge, every transaction is valid.
+The judging party is a neutral (not affiliated with any player) entity whose responsibility is to maintain order in the game and make sure nobody is able to cheat and that, to the extent of its knowledge, every transaction is valid.

 #### Current player